-1. Assist an authorized user with the therapy procedure including preparation, documentation, patient care and radiation safety.

-2. Identify any contraindications to the therapy including pregnancy and/or lactation status, prior to the procedure.

-3. Verify the patient's physiological preparation.

-4. Verify completion of informed consent, written directive, radiation safety instructions, and patient and family education.

-5. Verify and document patient identity, radiopharmaceutical, route of administration and dosage for the therapy.

-6. Assist the authorized user in room preparation, instructing hospital staff, patient and/or caregivers in appropriate patient care and radiation safety precautions.

-7. Practice prescribed radiation safety procedures during the preparation and the administration of therapy.

-8. Conduct and document radiation surveys of designated patient areas and/or the patient, when indicated.

-9. Assure appropriate post therapy monitoring, documentation and follow up is performed.
+- 1. Assist an authorized user with the therapy procedure including preparation, documentation, patient care and radiation safety. - 2.
+Identify any contraindications to the therapy including pregnancy and/or lactation status, prior to the procedure. - 3.
+Verify the patient's physiological preparation. - 4.
+Verify completion of informed consent, written directive, radiation safety instructions, and patient and family education. - 5.
+Verify and document patient identity, radiopharmaceutical, route of administration and dosage for the therapy. - 6.
+Assist the authorized user in room preparation, instructing hospital staff, patient and/or caregivers in appropriate patient care and radiation safety precautions. - 7.
+Practice prescribed radiation safety procedures during the preparation and the administration of therapy. - 8.
+Conduct and document radiation surveys of designated patient areas and/or the patient, when indicated. - 9.
+Assure appropriate post therapy monitoring, documentation and follow up is performed.

-ACCREDITATION, APPROVAL, LICENSUREAND MEMBERSHIP
+ACCREDITATION, APPROVAL, LICENSURE AND MEMBERSHIP

 The BHCLR- School of Nuclear Medicine Technology is accredited by The Joint Review Committee on Education Programs in Nuclear Medicine Technology (JRCNMT).
-In addition, the school is accredited by the

-Accrediting Bureau of Health Education Schools (ABHES).
-The school is certified by the Arkansas Division of professional accrediting agencies.
+In addition, the school is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+The school is certified by the Arkansas Division of Higher Education.

-Higher Education.

-Additional information about the school may be obtained or a complaint filed concerning an established policy and process described in the STUDENT HANDBOOK, by contacting the following state board and requirements as published in the Student Handbook, should direct inquiries to:
+Additional information about the school may be obtained or a complaint filed concerning an established policy and process described in the STUDENT HANDBOOK, by contacting the following state board and professional accrediting agencies.

-Inquiries regarding the program meeting the JRCNMT/ABHES standards and fulfilling the state educational
+Inquiries regarding the program meeting the JRCNMT/ABHES standards and fulfilling the state educational requirements as published in the Student Handbook, should direct inquiries to: